Vimux/Binario/README.md

   customCSS = ["css/custom.css", "css/another.css"]
 ```

-All these CSS files will be added through the `head.html` partial after the built-in CSS file.
+All custom CSS files will be added in the `head` section of a `baseof.html` right after the built-in CSS file.

 #### Post Meta